GrooyaO/patent-claim-recognizer/README.md

 # patent-claim-recognizer

-Claim parser program capable of reading text file and recognizing the format of claims by matching against pattern and exposing them in 'fetchable' (JSON) format.
+Claim parser program capable of reading text file and recognizing the format of claims by matching against pattern and displaying them in 'fetchable' (JSON) format.

 ## Installation